basilisp-lang/basilisp/docs/pyinterop.rst

 But if it is a **single-use** iterable, like a generator, both operations share the same iterator.
 As a result, ``count`` consumes all elements, and ``first`` returns ``nil``, which is wrong, since the iterator is already exhausted, leading to incorect behavior.

-To prevent this subtle bug, Basilisp throws a :external:py:obj:`TypeError` an iterator is requested from such functions.
+To prevent this subtle bug, Basilisp throws a :external:py:obj:`TypeError` when an iterator is requested from such functions.
 The correct approach is to use :lpy:fn:`basilisp.core/iterator-seq` to create a sequence from it:

 .. code-block:: clojure